mathieuprog/polymorphic_embed/README.md

 `polymorphic_embed` brings support for polymorphic/dynamic embedded schemas in Ecto.

-Ecto's `embeds_one` macro requires a specific schema module to be specified.
+Ecto's `embeds_one` and `embeds_many` macros require a specific schema module to be specified.
 This library removes this restriction by **dynamically** determining which schema to use, based on data to be stored (from a form or API) and retrieved (from the data source).

 ## Usage